Laboratory for Inorganic & Materials Chemistry

 Welcome to the de Ruiter Research Website

 Our group is located at the Technion - Israel Institute of Technology.
 Situated on top of the Carmel Mountains, our Laboratory does not only have a majestic view over the Mediterranean, but also facilitates cutting edge research in the fields of Inorganic and Materials Chemistry (IMC).
-Our group has a broad interest in earth-abundant metal catalysis for sustainable process development and in developing hybrid materials via self-assembly for small activation.
+Our group has broad interests in earth-abundant metal catalysis for sustainable process development and in particular a strong research interest in developing bespoke N-Heterocyclic carbene (NHC) based ligands for manganese, iron and cobalt catalyzed organic transformations

 de Ruiter Group 2019